North Star Film Festival

 Can I volunteer?

 Yes.
 We need help with events, check-in, ushering, filming behind the scenes, social media, and more.
-Contact us for volunteer opportunity.
+Contact us for volunteer opportunities.

 How can I support NSFF if I’m not making a film?